Pochettino-Alberto/SoftEng2_group2/retrospective/Retrospective-ThirdSprint.md

 - What lessons did you learn (both positive and negative) in this sprint?

   > Positive lesson: We learned that planning is essential and spending more time on it could save much more time down the line.
-  > Negative lesson: every team member must double-check if all the task requirements are implemented so that it doesn't cause problems for other members who are working on tasks related to that one.
+  > Negative lesson: every team member must review its own work, double-checking if all the task requirements have been implemented so that it doesn't cause problems for other members who are working on tasks related to that one.

 - Which improvement goals set in the previous retrospective were you able to achieve?
   > We achieved both goals we set at the previous rertospective; during the sprint planning we created more detailed tasks and we managed to finish the source code (except tests) within our internal deadline.